 Since he could walk Hamish de Lautour worked at Te Whangai, the property that has been owned by the de Lautours for three generations.
-The first twenty years were part time investments with the last 33 a full time adventure.
+The first twenty years were part-time investments with the last couple decades a full-time adventure.

 On Farming and Wool